 If you feel like you’re spending a small fortune on your heating and cooling bills, chances are your home is not as energy efficient as it could be.
 The good news is you can invest in a few upgrades that improve energy efficiency while adding value to your home.

-For expert insight, we spoke with top real estate agent Justin Willard who works with 87% more single-family homes than the average agent in Pembroke Pines, FL.
-He advised us that these eight home upgrades will lower your energy bills today and increase your home sale earnings tomorrow.
+For expert insight, we spoke with top real estate agent Justin Willard who works with 87% more single-family homes than the average agent in Pembroke Pines, Florida.
+Focusing on these eight home upgrades will lower your energy bills today and increase your home sale earnings tomorrow.

 2. Add spray-foam insulation to the attic